LRDC Summer Undergraduate Research Internship Program

 LRDC faculty have primary appointments in the Department of Psychology, and the Schools of Education, Law, and Computing and Information.
 Here is a list of potential faculty mentors and research topics.
 These internships are most appropriate for students who will be entering the final year of undergraduate study.
 The program includes professional development seminars, and will provide valuable experience for students who intend to apply for graduate programs in the Learning Sciences.
 We especially welcome applications from students who are nterested in applying to one of our PhD programs.

-The internship program will run from June 1-July 31, 2021 and will be virtual.
+The internship program will run from June 1 - July 29, 2022 and will most likely be virtual.
 A stipend will be provided.
 Interns will be expected to devote up to 37.5 ours/week to the position.
 If an in-person option is offered, housing will be provided.

 Eligibility requirements: Students should have a primary field of study in an area relevant to the learning sciences.
 GPA should be over 3.0; however, promise can be demonstrated through other means, such as student background, research experience, the required letter of recommendation etc.